novakov-alexey/novakov-alexey.github.io/content/linear-regression/index.md

 {{ resize_image(path="linear-regression/loss-contour.png", width=800, height=600, op="fit") }}

-Just for you to proove that this was drawn in Jupyter actually :-)
+Just for you to prove that this was drawn in Jupyter actually :-)

 {{ resize_image(path="linear-regression/jupyter-view.png", width=800, height=600, op="fit") }}